horgh/checksummer/README.md

   * It creates the database automatically if it does not exist.
   * Run it periodically, such as from cron, to monitor files.

-# Database interaction
-The program creates and updates the database without any manual interaction.

-If you want to manually examine checksums in the database, this query may be
-useful:

-sqlite> SELECT file, hex(checksum) FROM checksums;

-This is to show the checksum as hex characters rather than the raw binary data.